-Our third and final network event continued the agenda and discussions of the "Politics and Pitfalls of Maritime Governance".
+Our third network event continued the agenda and discussions of the "Politics and Pitfalls of Maritime Governance".
 It was held in October at the Centre for Northeast Asia Studies at Tohoku University, Sendai Japan.
 We had three round-table meetings and heard papers from four presenters.
-The event had a short pilot fieldwork trip to the Karakuwa peninsula to study the controveries surrounding the construction of seawalls.
+The event had a short pilot fieldwork trip to the Karakuwa peninsula to study the controversies surrounding the construction of seawalls.

-We also met to discuss two small pilot projects which will take place in November and December, as well as to plan the next meeting of the group in Aberdeen.
+We also met to discuss two pilot projects which will take place in November and December, as well as to plan the next meeting of the group in Aberdeen.

 Prof. David G. Anderson, UAberdeen, Project PI (UK)

 Dr. Tavis Potts, UAberdeen, Co-PI (UK)

 Mr.Malcolm M Combe UAberdeen